underscoreio/essential-scala/src/pages/objects/traits.md

 Some of these types are simply Scala aliases for types that exist in Java: `Int` is `int`, `Boolean` is `boolean`, and `AnyRef` is `java.lang.Object`.

 There are also two special types at the *bottom* of the hierarchy. `Nothing` is the type of `throw` expressions, and `Unit` is Scala's equivalent of `void`.
-It might seem odd that these are subtypes of everything else -- this unique property is what allows us to write expressions like the following:
+It might seem odd that these are subtypes of everything else -- this unique property (that we cannot recreate in our own classes) is what allows us to write expressions like the following:

 ~~~ scala
 scala> if(true) {